Go Back

 Instructions

-• Slice the tomatoes in half lengthwise.
+• Slice the 10 Roma tomatoes in half lengthwise.
 Remove and discard the seeds and pulp.
 Chop the tomatoes into small pieces and place them in a large bowl.

-• Stack 3-4 basil leaves on top of each other.
+• Prepare the ½ cup fresh basil leaves: stack 3 to 4 leaves on top of each other.
 Roll them up from one of the long sides, then slice through the roll horizontally with a knife.
 Run your knife once or twice through these ribbons of basil, then add them to the bowl.
 Repeat with the rest of the basil leaves.

-• Finely mince the garlic cloves by hand or in a food processor, and add them to the bowl.
-Add in the oil, salt, and pepper.
+• Finely mince the 3 cloves garlic, peeled by hand or in a food processor, and add them to the bowl.
+Add in the 2 tablespoons extra virgin olive oil, 1 teaspoon salt, and ¼ teaspoon black pepper.
 Gently toss the ingredients together.

 • The salsa can be served immediately or allowed to sit at room temperature for about 1 hour for the flavors to meld.